 Richard participated in his first jury trial in 1985, a few weeks after his bar admission, and has continued to try cases to a jury verdict every year since then.
 He practices at both the State and Federal court levels with more than 55 cases being tried to a jury verdict.
 He has also served as a municipal judge.
 Richard was selected as the First Annual Readers Choice Award as Best Attorney by readers of The Daily Mountain Eagle.

-Richard and his wife, Dee Dee, are the proud parents of two sons: Hunter, who is a junior at Faulkner University in Montgomery, and Spencer, who is a freshman at Point University in West Point, Georgia.
+Richard and his wife, Dee Dee, are the proud parents of two sons: Hunter, who is an officer with the Nashville Police Department, and Spencer, who is a senior at The University of Alabama.
 Both of Richard’s sons are members of the golf team for their respective universities.

 Jim received his Juris Doctor from the Cumberland School of Law of Samford University in 1995.
 During his time at Cumberland School of Law he served as a Member and Associate Justice on the Henry Upson Sims Moot Court Board.
 He was also recognized for his abilities in legal research and writing while at law school.
 Jim was admitted to the Alabama State Bar in 1995.
 He is also admitted to practice in United States District Courts for the Northern District and Middle District of Alabama, as well as admitted to practice before the United States Court of Appeals for the Eleventh Circuit.
 He received his degree of Bachelor of Science in Commerce and Business Administration from the University of Alabama in 1990.